Anti-VGKC-complex encephalitis: Diagnosis

 The diagnosis of autoimmune encephalitis is based on the exclusion of differential diagnosis.
 The first step is a clinical evaluation.
 Biochemical tests may reveal hyponatremia and the other features of SIADH.
 Relevant supplementary tests are listed in table 1.
 The diagnosis of VGKC-complex associated limbic encephalitis should be suspected in both men and women presenting with subacute debut of disorientation, confusion and amnesia especially when associated with seizures and signal change of the medial temporal lobe on MRI.

 Treatment

 The treatment is largely based on the treatment of anti-NMDAR encephalitis which is the most common autoimmune encephalitis.
 Treatment of an associated tumour is implicated in all paraneoplastic neurologic syndromes.
 Case series have been published where treatment has consisted of combinations of IVIG, plasmapheresis, glucocorticoids/other immunosuppressant drugs and rituximab.

 Prognosis

 The prognosis with treatment is generally good and much better than in the classic paraneoplastic syndromes.
-Patients, in one of the two biggest case series, with anti-CASPR2 antibodies w/o tumours improved in average from a Modified Rankin Score (MRS) of 4 (moderate severe disability) to a MRS of 1 (no significant disability despite symptoms).
-The patients with anti-CASPR2 antibodies and tumours often deteriorated despite of treatment.
+In one of the two biggest case series, patients with anti-CASPR2 antibodies without tumours improved on average from a Modified Rankin Score (MRS) of 4 (moderate severe disability) to an MRS of 1 (no significant disability despite symptoms).
+However, patients with both anti-CASPR2 antibodies and tumours often deteriorated despite treatment.
 The improvements seen in patients with anti-LGI1 antibodies were slightly better.